How to Get Rid of Smoke Smell From a Fire

 The solution is to give your home a deep, thorough cleaning, one that eliminates trace smoke molecules, soot, or half-burnt substances that could be hiding in furniture or air filters.
 This will not only help you get rid of the lingering smell but protect your family from the various health issues associated with prolonged smoke exposure.

-- Check for hidden soot – if you find any, contact a professional to help you get rid of it
+- Check for hidden soot – if you find any, contact a professional at Good Life Fire Restoration to help you get rid of it

 - Clean all fabric items, like drapes, throw blankets, and curtains